JDM95aus/Project_OpenSourceTerracore_P.O.S.T./README.md

 Current Status: Checkmate

 The board is set.
 The pieces are moving.
 The outcome is mathematically inevitable.
+Change is coming, regardless of the corporations that wish to stop it.

 # What Remains Unsaid